RafDevX/spork/README.md

 # spork

-Template for projects using TypeScript, React and Express
+Template for projects using TypeScript, Create React App and NodeJS with Express